paytaca/stablehedge-paper/README.md

 - *authKeyId (bytes32)*: A 32-byte token category representing the NFT required for unlocking treasury funds.
 - *pk1, pk2, pk3, pk4, pk5 (pubkey)*: Five 33-byte public keys associated with the treasury's multi-signature scheme.
 - *anyhedgeBaseBytecode (bytes)*: Base bytecode of the anyhedge smart contract.
 Used for generating the recipient address when funding short positions.
-This provides more confidence that the contract being funded by the TreasuryContract is an anyhedge position, assuming that the base bytecode is from an anyhedge smart contract.

 The source code of the contract is provided [here](./contracts/treasury-contract.cash).